objcio/articles/2014-12-10-debugging.md

 2014-11-22 19:24:52.209 PSPDFCatalog[84210:1084883] <UINavigationController: 0x7fd673789da0> dismissed.
 ```

 Both times, the dimming view calls dismiss on our main navigation controller.
-Reading the documentation of `dismissViewControllerAnimated:completion:`, it's documeted that it forwards the dismiss request to it's immediate presented child controller, if there is one.
-So the first time, the dimiss request goes to the popover, and the second time the navigation controller itself gets dismissed.
+Reading the documentation of `dismissViewControllerAnimated:completion:`, it's documented that it forwards the dismiss request to it's immediate presented child controller, if there is one.
+So the first time, the dismiss request goes to the popover, and the second time the navigation controller itself gets dismissed.

 ### Finding a workaround